-Drug and alcohol cravings are an unfortunate part of recovery.
+Drug and alcohol cravings are an unfortunate part of recovery that all of us have to deal with.
 While they can happen no matter how much time sober one has, they are particularly difficult to deal with in early sobriety.
 No matter how bad the craving is, however, it is only temporary.
-Fortunately, there are plenty of tricks to getting rid of a craving quickly rather than just sitting with it and letting it fester.
+Fortunately, there are plenty of tricks to dealing with a craving, rather than just sitting with it and letting it fester.
 Here are five tips to stop a craving for drugs and/or alcohol when it occurs.

 Candy or sweets